kyle-p-may/ba_radioinputs/README.md

-This is an Arma Reforger mod that creates additional inputs for the radio system.
+This mod creates additional inputs/configs for the radio system.

 # Features
 As of now, the following inputs have been added: